wso2/docs-mi/en/docs/reference/connectors/smpp-connector/smpp-connector-example.md

 3. Get a response from the user.

     When you are invoking the created API, the request of the message is going through the `/send` resource.
 Finally, it is passed to the [Respond mediator]({{base_path}}/reference/mediators/respond-mediator/).
-The Respond Mediator stops the processing on the current message and sends the message back to the client as a response.
+The Respond Mediator stops the processing of the current message and sends the message back to the client as a response.

     Add **respond mediator** to the **Design view**. <br/>